0xsuk/githabit/README.md

 technical details
 - Cell A3 is used as session ID storage.
 - Unfortunately, Google Apps Script cannot get http request headers, meaning githabit frontend can't send session ID as cookie in request headers.
 Hence githabit sends session ID in post body data.
 - session ID is supposed to stored in localStorage not in cookie storage, and it never expires.
+Not the best practice, but this is because githabit is not security focused.